-At this year’s Jurassic January, we’ll be looking at how the tourism, heritage and cultural sectors can forge the way ahead for 2022 and beyond.
+Jurassic January 2022 took place on Wednesday 26 January 2022 via Zoom.
+At this year’s event, we looked at how the tourism, heritage and cultural sectors can forge the way ahead for 2022 and beyond.

-We’ll be featuring a range of speakers who can provide insights into the latest developments across these sectors are and what it means for your business or organisation.
-The Jurassic Coast Trust will also be talking about some of our plans for the year – which marks the 20th anniversary of the World Heritage Site’s inscription – and how you can get involved.
+We featured a range of speakers who provided insights into the latest developments across these sectors and what it means for local businesses.
+The Jurassic Coast Trust also spoke about some of our plans for the year – which marks the 20th anniversary of the World Heritage Site’s inscription.

 Director of the National Coastal Tourism Academy

-Samantha will kick off Jurassic January with an update from the National Coastal Tourism Academy, including an overview of the results from their 2021 Staycation Travel Survey, which measured satisfaction levels in those who holidayed on England’s Coast last year.
+Samantha kicks off Jurassic January with an update from the National Coastal Tourism Academy, including an overview of the results from their 2021 Staycation Travel Survey, which measured satisfaction levels in those who holidayed on England’s Coast last year.

 Chair of South West Tourism Alliance

-A regular speaker at Jurassic January, Alistair will provide the latest updates from his campaigning and lobbying work with the SWTA, and provide insights as to how the visitor economy is shaping up for 2022 and beyond.
+A regular speaker at Jurassic January, Alistair provided the latest updates from his campaigning and lobbying work with the SWTA, and insights as to how the visitor economy is shaping up for 2022 and beyond.

 Heritage Business Manager, Bath World Heritage Site